 SPID Theatre Company received a grant of £5,000 from the Theatres Protection Fund London Small Theatres Grants Scheme in 2016.

 SPID had been running a popular program of free drama workshops for local teenagers in the theatre at the heart of Kensal House council estate.
 These workshops culminated in free productions for estate residents.
 However, the theatre’s run-down facilities had long limited their use.
 In a survey, 8 out of 10 local residents said they wanted the theatre improved.
 The faulty doors, cold windows and lack of disabled access were the most common issues cited.
 Our grant enabled SPID to make improvements to their building to address these issues.
-This included a volunteer day when young local residents helped to paint the walls.
+This included a volunteer day when young local residents helped to paint the walls, pictured above.